-The first-tier TAP assessment compares the forecast emission rates for the Facility's five existing and 12 proposed generators to the small-quantity emission rates (SQERs) and compares the maximum ambient air impacts at any sensitive receptor location to the ASILs.
+The first-tier TAP assessment compares the forecast emission rates for the Facility's 42 proposed generators to the small-quantity emission rates (SQERs) and compares the maximum ambient air impacts at any sensitive receptor location to the ASILs.

-Table 2-2 shows the calculated emission rates for each TAP emitted from the Facility, and compares the emission rates to the SQERs.
+Table 2-1 shows the calculated emission rates for each TAP emitted from the Facility, and compares the emission rates to the SQERs.
 The SQERs are emission thresholds, below which Ecology does not require an air quality impact assessment for the listed TAP.
 The maximum emission rates for DEEP, benzene, 1,3-butadiene, naphthalene, CO, NO2, and acrolein exceed their respective SQERs, so an ambient air impact assessment based on atmospheric dispersion modeling was required for those TAPs.

-Ecology requires facilities to conduct a first-tier screening analysis for each TAP whose emissions exceed its SQER by modeling the 1st-highest 1-hour, 1st-highest 24-hour, or annual impacts (based on the averaging period listed for each TAP in WAC 173-460-150) at or beyond the project boundary, then compare the modeled values to the ASILs (WAC 173-460-080).
+Ecology requires facilities to conduct a first-tier screening analysis for each TAP with an emission rate that exceeds its SQER by modeling the 1st-highest 1-hour, 1st-highest 24-hour, or annual impacts (based on the averaging period listed for each TAP in WAC 173-460-150) at or beyond the project boundary or where public receptors could be exposed, then compare the modeled values to the ASILs (WAC 173-460-080).
 For this analysis, annual-average impacts were modeled based on a worst-case operational scenario of 24 hours per day for 365 days per year, using AERMOD.

-Table 3-3 presents the first-tier ambient air concentration screening analysis for each TAP whose emission rate exceeds its SQER.
-Details on the methodologies for the modeling are provided in the NOC Supporting Information Report (LAI 2016).
-All of the modeled maximum impacts occur at the unoccupied facility boundary (i.e., locations where there are no current buildings) or an onsite receptor location.
-The maximum annual-average DEEP impact from the Facility at an onsite receptor location exceeds its ASIL.
-Additionally, the maximum 1-hour average NO2 impact from the Facility at the property boundary exceeds its ASIL.
+Table 3-3 presents the first-tier ambient air concentration screening analysis for each TAP with an emission rate that exceeds its SQER.
+Details on the methodologies for the modeling are provided in the NOC Supporting Information Report (LAI 2018).
+The maximum annual-average DEEP impact from the Facility is at an onsite receptor location, which exceeds the ASIL.
+Additionally, the maximum 1-hour average NO2 impact from the Facility is at an onsite receptor location, which exceeds the ASIL.
 The impacts for all TAPs other than DEEP and NO2 are less than their respective ASILs.
 Therefore, DEEP and NO2 are the only TAPs that trigger a requirement for a second-tier HIA.